UCF/Weather-Data/readme.md

 ## Notes
-* Sites using this service are expected to cache results on their end and should cache the returned JSON data regardless of the successfulCache value.
+* Sites using this service are expected to cache results on their end.
 Data should only be requested from this script at a set interval.
-* A minimum set of fallback values are set regardless of the successfulCache value to prevent empty results from being returned.
-Re-requesting this script will not refresh an unsuccessful cache unless it has expired.
+Re-requesting this service will not trigger a fetch of new content unless the defined cache period has passed.
+* Sites using this service should check for legitimate data values before displaying feed data to the user.
+Even if the 'successfulFetch' value is set to 'no', partial data may still be returned.
+Default fallback values have been removed as of v1.1.3.
 * The cache is only refreshed with new data when the old cached data has expired, AND a newly-grabbed set of data was grabbed successfully.
-This script will continue to display stale data until a successful data fetch is performed.
-If no stale data is available to fall back to, a basic set of fallback condition data is cached until the next expiration.
+This script will continue to display good stale data until another successful data fetch is performed, as long as that stale data was retrieved within the same day.
 * Note that the NOAA only refreshes their current condition data once an hour, at (roughly) 45 minutes past the hour.
 The weather grabber script is set to cache data for 15 minutes.